 - N. fowleri cannot survive in clean, cool and chlorinated water.
 Chlorine kills N. fowleri and is the most effective way to disinfect swimming pools and reticulated water supplies.
 Maintain the chlorine level in the water, as almost all the PAM cases are linked with the use of inadequately chlorinated water. - Community education and awareness raising assumes significance in known endemic areas.
 Key recommended messages may include: - During recreational activities like swimming, avoid diving and getting water up in the nose.
-Try to avoid water-related activities when the water is not chlorinated. - o Empty and clean small collapsible bathing pools daily. - Ensure swimming pools and spas are adequately chlorinated and well maintained. - o If using un-chlorinated water, don't allow water to go up in nose when bathing, showering or washing the face. - Potentially contaminated water should not be used for any form of nasal irrigation or nasal lavage.
+Try to avoid water-related activities when the water is not chlorinated. - Empty and clean small collapsible bathing pools daily. - o Ensure swimming pools and spas are adequately chlorinated and well maintained. - Avoid jumping or diving into bodies of warm fresh water, avoid putting head under water in hot springs and other untreated geothermal waters. - If using un-chlorinated water, don't allow water to go up in nose when bathing, showering or washing the face. - Potentially contaminated water should not be used for any form of nasal irrigation or nasal lavage.